 Delicious and most refreshing fruit, Rambutan!

-This fruit is not always available in Sri Lanka as it’s seasonal.
+This fruit is not always available in Sri Lanka as its seasonal.
 Rambutan season starts in May and lasts until the end of August.
-If you are in Sri Lanka during these months you will definitely be able to see in an abundance of it.
+If you are in Sri Lanka during these months, you will definitely be able to see an abundance of it.

 Rambutan looks like a Sea urchin but not really….its skin is covered in fluffy soft hair which makes it look like a sort of a toy but not something you will associate with food.